nicolasdugue/DirectedLouvain/python-binding/README.md

 **started from this directory** can import `directedlouvain`.
 The library is minimalist on purpose, with the following methods:

 + `init`: creates a `Community` object from a graph (edgelist or binary)
-+ `run`: computes communities using Directed Louvain algorithm
++ `run`: computes communities using Directed Louvain algorithm and returns the number of levels computed
 + `modularity`: computes he modularity of the last hierarchical level
++ `print_level`: displays the community structure at some given level (between 0 and the value returned by run()-1, which is the last level of the structure)

 More information about these methods (and their arguments) can be found inside the `python-use.py` file.